kongkip/Fruit-Classification-With-HubKeras/Readme.md

 **Tensorflow is one of the top deep learning libraries by google.
-Originally I used Pytorch as my major but recently I decided to explore tensorflow because it abit smooth to deploy trained models to mobile.
+Originally I used Pytorch as my major but recently I decided to explore tensorflow because it's abit smooth to deploy trained models to mobile.
 It relies on Keras as its high level API.
 In this code walkthrough am going to use [TFHub](https://www.tensorflow.org/tutorials/images/hub_with_keras) with tranfer